bergsans/archaize-js/text/8_reflections.md

 ## Difficulties
 <pre>
-A transpiler consists  of many parts, I  imagine being quite hard to program.
+A transpiler consists  of  many parts I  imagine being quite hard to program.
 I've used  dependencies in every aspect for the  included steps  of  a transpiler,  beside the  Abstract Syntax Tree.
 To me, the AST  seems like the most fun part of